-Learn how to implement Google Analytics into a website and become familiar with the Google Analytics user interface.
-You learn what the data means, how to filter and segment data within the reports, and how to customize Google Analytics to capture more meaningful data for your website, including conversions.
+Learn to implement Google Analytics on a website and become familiar with the Google Analytics user interface.
+Understand what data means, how to filter and segment data within reports, and how to customize Google Analytics to capture more meaningful data – including key conversions – for your website.

-This course is designed for business and marketing-minded individuals who want to learn about digital analytics tools – specifically Google Analytics – but have little to no experience with the tool.
-Please see prerequisites in regard to setting up your Google Analytics account for this course.
+This course is for business- and marketing-minded individuals who want to learn digital analytics tools – specifically Google Analytics – but have little or no experience.
+Please see prerequisites for setting up your Google Analytics account in preparation for this course.

 Who Should Attend

-This course is designed for business and marketing professionals/students.
+This course is designed for business and marketing professionals and students.

-- Learn about different digital analytics tools (what they offer, when to use them, etc.)
+- Learn different digital analytics tools (what they offer, when to use them)

-- Understanding metrics and dimensions, what they mean and how to accurately analyze each
+- Understand metrics and dimensions, what they mean and how to accurately analyze each

-- Overview of Google Analytics reports and key features
+- Gain an overview of Google Analytics reports and key features

-- Learn how to customize your Google Analytics to capture conversions, internal site search usage and more
+- Learn to customize your Google Analytics to capture conversions, internal site search usage and more

-- Setting up alerts and dashboards through Google Analytics
+- Set up alerts and dashboards through Google Analytics